Xilinx/VMC_Help/UTIL/VMC_Hub/README.md

 which can be viewed in the Vitis Analyzer.

 ##### Open Vitis Analyzer
 Click to invoke the Vitis Analyzer tool.
-This option is only enabled after AI Engine Simulation has been run at least once after enabling.
 If you are running trace or profile, it is recommended to use '--xlopt=0' AIE compiler option.
 This will give a greater visibility into the design.

 #### AIE Hardware Flow
 To generate the hardware image, specify the platform in the Target pane